Notice – This

 It can't be a parable as we think of parables because our definition of a parable says the earthly story is a fictional story and that old Hebrew story is a true story.
-Our definition of a parable says the story is fiction but is God required to use our definition?
+Our definition of a parable says the story is fiction but God is not required to use our definitions.
 Can God not also cause a true story to come about as an earthly copy of the spiritual?

 We heard John tell us about Christ being the Word and the Creator but Paul also tells us about His creation work.
 Paul tells us His creation work causes things to happen in people’s lives.

-He tells us that Christ is the image of the invisible God and He is the Firstborn of all creation, “For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities--all things have been created through Him and for Him.”
+He says that Christ is the image of the invisible God the Firstborn of all creation, “For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities--all things have been created through Him and for Him.”
 (Colossians 1:16)